Ian Paisley: 2000s: compromise and power

-At the age of 78, Paisley retired from his European Parliament seat at the 2004 elections and was succeeded by Jim Allister.
-In September 2004, he agreed to meet Taoiseach Bertie Ahern, in his political capacity as leader of the DUP.
+At the age of 78 Paisley retired from his European Parliament seat at the 2004 elections and was succeeded by Jim Allister.
+In September 2004 he agreed to meet Taoiseach Bertie Ahern, in his political capacity as leader of the DUP.
 At an early meeting with Ahern at the Irish embassy in London, he requested breakfast and asked for boiled eggs; when Ahern asked him why he had wanted boiled eggs, he quipped "it would be hard for you to poison them".
-Following rumours and a marked change in his appearance, it was confirmed in July 2004 that Paisley had been undergoing tests for an undisclosed illness, and in 2005 Ian Paisley Jr. confirmed that his father had been gravely ill.
+Following rumours and a marked change in his appearance, it was confirmed in July 2004 that Paisley had been undergoing tests for an undisclosed illness, and in 2005 Ian Paisley Jr confirmed that his father had been gravely ill.
 Paisley himself later said that he had "walked in death's shadow."

-Paisley again retained his North Antrim seat in the 2005 UK general election.
-In 2005, he was made a Privy Counsellor, an appointment traditionally bestowed upon leaders of political parties in the British Parliament.
+Paisley again retained his North Antrim seat at the 2005 UK general election.
+In 2005 he was made a Privy Counsellor, an appointment traditionally bestowed upon leaders of political parties in the British Parliament.
 In the October 2006 St Andrews Agreement, Paisley and the DUP agreed to new elections, and support for a new executive including Sinn Féin subject to Sinn Féin acceptance of the Police Service of Northern Ireland, the successor to the Royal Ulster Constabulary.
 This reversed half a century of opposition to Sinn Féin, such as his comments four months previously on 12 July in Portrush, following Orange Order parades, when he said, "[Sinn Fein] are not fit to be in partnership with decent people.
 They are not fit to be in the government of Northern Ireland and it will be over our dead bodies if they ever get there."
 Sinn Féin subsequently endorsed the PSNI, and in the subsequent election Paisley and the DUP received an increased share of the vote and increased their assembly seats from 30 to 36.
 On Monday 26 March 2007, the date of the British Government deadline for devolution or dissolution, Paisley led a DUP delegation to a meeting with a Sinn Féin delegation led by Gerry Adams, which agreed on a DUP proposal that the executive would be established on 8 May.